 Attention: Beginners and young children start with simple activities which focus on objects in nature to hold our attention and slow us down.
 By directing and controlling our attention we are training to control the direction of our thoughts and feelings.

 Awareness: Once we are able to reach a calmer state of mind, we can grow our awareness.
 In the depths of the forest, one can sense the cycle of transformations that all life goes through.
 Things that we were.
 Things that we are yet to become.
 Just like a seed in the ground.
-Like a child in the womb.
 Growing our awareness is growing our connection to all life.

 Forest Bathing works best as a form of prevention and a way to retain a healthy mind and body.
 It is not a replacement for medical advice or counselling for those who are seriously ill.
 However under a trained therapist, Forest therapy can be an important part of their treatment as well as recovery.
-Many people keep coming back after one time “treatment” (Iwasaki, 2019).
+Many people keep coming back after one time “exposure”.